Ronald Breslow Award For Achievement In Biomimetic Chemistry

-Lippard received the 2004 National Medal of Science in 2006, cited for “pioneering research in bioinorganic chemistry, including the interaction of metal compounds with DNA, preparation of synthetic models for metalloproteins, and structural and mechanistic studies of methane monooxygenase.”
-He is a member of the National Academy of Sciences, the Institute of Medicine, and the American Academy of Arts & Sciences.
-He has received several ACS awards, including the Award in Inorganic Chemistry (1987), the Award for Distinguished Service in the Advancement of Inorganic Chemistry (1994), and the Alfred Bader Award in Bioinorganic or Bioorganic Chemistry (2004).
+In recent years, Shokat’s lab has also developed chemical methods for studying the structure of chromatin, the cellular component in which DNA is wrapped around histone proteins.
+His team’s strategy for constructing histones containing lysines with one, two, or three methyl groups has helped address numerous questions about how patterns of these common amino acid modifications regulate chromatin structure.

-“One thing that shouldn’t be lost is that Ron Breslow was my colleague at Columbia for many years, and it is a distinct privilege to receive an award bearing his name,” Lippard tells C&EN.
+Still, Shokat says, his heart remains with the kinases.
+“I can’t let them go.”

-Lippard will present the award address before the Division of Inorganic Chemistry.
+He will present the award address before the ACS Division of Biological Chemistry.

 Join the conversation